gabholanda/BlingAPI/README.md

 To run it properly just type in:

 npm i install
+After that create a file named '.env' and follow the '.env.example' file instructions.

 then type 'npm start' to run the project.
 You can test it through Postman or similar